-Individual component data models define objects specific to each of the other top-level STIX component construct: Observable; Indicator; Incident; Tactics, Techniques, and Procedures (TTPs); Exploit Target; Course of Action (COA); Campaign; and Threat Actor.
+Individual component data models define objects specific to each top-level STIX component construct: Observable; Indicator; Incident; Tactics, Techniques, and Procedures (TTPs); Exploit Target; Course of Action (COA); Campaign; Threat Actor, and Report.
 These data models each provide the capability to fully express information about their targeted conceptual area.
 In the STIX framework, they are all optional and may be used separately or in concert, as appropriate, using whichever components and architectural relationships that are relevant for a given use case.